-3. Employee & Family Assistance Program (EFAP)
+4. Employee & Family Assistance Program (EFAP)

+- The Employee & Family Assistance Program (EFAP) offers, at no cost to full-time employees and their families, a full range of professional and confidential counselling services, as well as lifestyle coaching.
+These services include support in the following areas:

-- i) Individual, relationship, and/or family issues
+- i.
+Individual, relationship, and/or family issues

-- ii) Children's behavioural issues
+- ii.
+Children's behavioral issues

-- iii) Addiction and Substance Use
+- iii.
+Addiction and Substance Use

-- iv) Depression
+- iv.
+Depression

-- v) Workplace Challenges
+- v.
+Workplace Challenges

-- vi) Well-being
+- vi.
+Well-being

-- vii) Nutrition
+- vii.
+Nutrition

-- viii) Financial Support

-- ix) Career Planning

-- b.
-All services provided by the EFAP are strictly confidential, within the limits of legal obligations.
-Individual information about usage and EFAP services will not be released to the Town.

-- c.
-For detailed information on this benefit see the EFAP brochure available from Human Resources or online through our service provider's website.
+- viii.
+Financial Support - ix.
+Career Planning - All services provided by the EFAP are strictly confidential, within the limits of legal obligations.
+Individual information about usage and EFAP services will not be released to the Town. - For detailed information on this benefit see the EFAP brochure available from Human Resources or online through our service provider's website.